bluesky-social/atproto-website/content/blog/create-post.md

   }
 }
 ```

-Posts can have several types of embeds: record embeds, images and exernal embeds (like link/webpage cards, which is the preview that shows up when you post a URL).
-The [Lexicon for embeds](https://atproto.com/lexicons/app-bsky-embed) specifies that only a single embed type can be included per post, and that the embedded object needs to include a `$type` field.
-In practice, this means that, for example, you cannot embed both a post record ("quote post") *and* embed images in the same post.
+The record embedded here is the post that's getting quoted.
+The post record type is `app.bsky.feed.post`, but you can also embed other record types in a post, like lists (`app.bsky.graph.list`) and feed generators (`app.bsky.feed.generator`).

 ### Images Embeds

 Images are also embedded objects in a post.
-Each post can contain up to four images, and each image can have its own alt text and is limited to 1,000,000 bytes in size.

 This example code demonstrates reading an image file from disk and uploading it, capturing a `blob` in the response:
 ```python
 IMAGE_PATH = "./example.png"
 IMAGE_MIMETYPE = "image/png"